 Play is in our opinion the most important activity for your child’s overall development.
 Your child should have enough opportunities to engage in all kinds of play.
 Set aside time for free play and also adult-guided activities.

 Even if you’re not using this template for your child’s routine you can use it for your own routine to give yourself a boost, stay organized and on task.

 How to “integrate” the All in one preschool preparatory pack with OneNote or GoodNotes

 Here’s where you can download a free OneNote calendar planner from Happy Downloads.
-They also have other nice paid ones on their site.
-I’m sharing this as it’s simply wonderfully so useful as a digital planner for your own activities even if you are not downloading the All in one preschool preparatory pack.
+They also offer other designs on their site.
 The instructions are provided in the link on how you can load the planner and start using it now.

 About the Daily Schedule template (Forest Animal Theme)

 The timetabling section is hourly from 6 – 9 PM.
 The intention of the All-in-one Toddler Daily schedule is to provide a summary of daily activities and reminders in one single template.